Skip to content

 Charging

-Plugable UD-4VPD: 96W host charging via the included USB4 cable.
-Practically identical to the CalDigit for charging purposes.
-Both docks handle power delivery well.
+Plugable UD-4VPD: Up to 100W host charging via the included USB4 cable, subject to the laptop's own charging limit.

 Winner: Tie.
 Both deliver enough wattage for demanding laptops.